armory/docs/content/en/armory-enterprise/plugin-guide/plugin-iam-authentication.md

 toc_hide: true
 exclude_search: true
 description: >
-  The IAM Authentication Plugin allows Armory Enterprise to achieve MySQL connection for Orca, Clouddriver and Front50 services to AWS IAM to RDS Aurora Database.
+  The IAM Authentication Plugin enables Armory Enterprise to use AWS IAM credentials to authenticate to an Aurora Database.
 ---
 ![Proprietary](/images/proprietary.svg)

 ## Overview

 Authenticates MySQL(Aurora) with RDS IAM-auth for Clouddriver, Orca, and Front50 services.